AndrewEastwood/angular-styleguide-es6/README.md

     Note: Avoid `ng-` as these are reserved for Angular directives.
 Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).

-### Restrict to Elements and Attributes
+### Restrict to Attributes
 ###### [Style [Y074](#style-y074)]

-  - When creating a directive that makes sense as a stand-alone element, allow restrict `E` (custom element) and optionally restrict `A` (custom attribute).
-Generally, if it could be its own control, `E` is appropriate.
-General guideline is allow `EA` but lean towards implementing as an element when it's stand-alone and as an attribute when it enhances its existing DOM element.
+  - When creating a directive then restrict it to `A`!!! (custom attribute).

     *Why?*: It makes sense.

-    *Why?*: While we can allow the directive to be used as a class, if the directive is truly acting as an element it makes more sense as an element or at least as an attribute.

-    Note: EA is the default for Angular 1.3 +
+    Note: A is the default for Angular 1.3 +

   ```html
   <!-- avoid -->